sigstore/cosign/README.md

 We also use a slack [slack channel](https://sigstore.slack.com)!
 Click [here](https://join.slack.com/t/sigstore/shared_invite/zt-mhs55zh0-XmY3bcfWn4XEyMqUUutbUQ) for the invite link.

-🚨 🚨 🚨 See [here](KEYLESS.md) for info on the experimental Keyless signatures mode. 🚨 🚨 🚨

 ## Installation

 If you have Go 1.16+, you can directly install by running: